 Lawn care professionals should consider some—if not all—of these insurance policies:

 - General Liability Insurance: General liability insurance is typically the first type of insurance we suggest for any business.
-General liability will protect lawn care professionals from liability for third-party bodily injury, property damage, or lawsuit.
+General liability will protect lawn care professionals from liability claims for third-party bodily injury, property damage, or lawsuit.

 - Commercial Property Insurance: Commercial property insurance will protect your building, furniture, inventory, and business equipment if there is property damage from disasters, theft, or vandalism.

-- Business Interruption Insurance: If your property or equipment is damaged and repair or replacement will be time-consuming, this coverage can help cover lost profits, employee payroll, taxes that are due, and even a temporary business space.
+- Business Interruption Insurance: If your business property or equipment is damaged and repair or replacement will be time-consuming, this coverage can help cover lost profits, employee payroll, taxes that are due, and even a temporary business space.